 Local Church Policy & Practice For Safer Church Ministry

 AdSAFE is the independently operating agency appointed by the Church in the South Pacific Division to manage cases of child sexual abuse in the church.
-There is a great need for improved duty of care by our churches in the area of child safety.
+There is a great need for our churches to maintain and continually improve our duty of care in the area of child safety.
 It is good to see many churches engaging with this duty of care.
-Local churches must address this need by;
+Local churches must address this need by:

 - adopting methods of ministry and operation that will minimize the possibility of child sexual abuse in its environs and;

-- applying Safety Agreements for those at risk of causing harm.
+- applying Fellowship or Safety Agreements for those at risk of causing harm.